s7ephen/sqlite2json/README.md

 Convert SQLITE (DB3) to JSON.
 or extract MP3 files from Kasts.

-Note: this too is designed to require no libraries (for the python version) or a single-source executable for any other versions.
+Note: this tool is designed to require no libraries (for the python version) or a single-source executable for any other versions.

 # Why Kasts?